Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: LiDAR-Inertial-Camera Fusion

 \subsection{Trajectory Extension}

 Our LiDAR-Inertial-Camera system is initialized from a stationary state, using a buffer of IMU measurements to initialize IMU biases and the gravity-aligned orientation~\cite{geneva2020openvins}.
-The system adopts an active sliding window of the latest 0.1 seconds for optimization, consistent with Coco-LIC~\cite{lang2023coco}.
+After initialization, the system adopts an active sliding window of the latest 0.1 seconds for optimization.

 Starting from time instant $t_{\kappa-1}$, we estimate the trajectory in $[t_{\kappa-1}, t_{\kappa})$ once the LiDAR-Inertial-Camera data in the sliding window time interval is ready, where $t_{\kappa} = t_{\kappa-1} + 0.1$.
 The accumulated data contains all LiDAR raw points $\mathcal{L}_{\kappa}$, all IMU raw data $\mathcal{I}_{\kappa}$, and the latest image frame $\mathcal{F}_{\kappa}$ in $[t_{\kappa-1}, t_{\kappa})$.
-For simplicity, we omit other image frames captured within this interval, which we found does not affect performance.
+For simplicity, we omit other image frames captured within this interval, given their negligible impact on the overall performance.
 As in Coco-LIC, we first adaptively initialize a variable number of control points based on the motion intensity inferred from the IMU data, and then insert these control points into the sliding window to extend the trajectory.
 The following states are then optimized within the sliding window:

 where $\mathbf{\Phi}(t_{\kappa-1}, t_{\kappa})$ denotes all control points within the interval $[t_{\kappa-1}, t_\kappa)$, parameterizing the continuous-time trajectory of the IMU in the world frame. $\mathbf{x}_{I_b}^{\kappa}$ denotes the IMU bias, which includes the gyroscope bias $\mathbf{b}_g$ and the accelerometer bias $\mathbf{b}_a$.
 The IMU biases during $[t_{\kappa-1}, t_\kappa)$ are assumed to be constant as $\mathbf{b}_{g}^{\kappa-1}$ and $\mathbf{b}_{a}^{\kappa-1}$.
 They are under Gaussian random walk and evolve to $\mathbf{b}_{g}^{\kappa}$ and $\mathbf{a}_{g}^{\kappa}$ at $t_\kappa$.